PatrickHK24/BigData/README.md

     job_published_count DESC
 LIMIT 6;
 ```
-Location salary

-As salary is not a clear indication, I decided turn my attention to two other ther indicators of job remuneration quality, namely the location of the posted jobs and the provvision of job health insurance.
+As salary is not a clear indication, the provvision of health insurance can be another idicator of the remunarion quality of an open vacany.

 ###
 - Snagajob is the platform with the highest relative percentage of health insurance mention as part of the compensation package; with 1 out of 2 job descriptions mentioning health insurance.